STUDENT SPOTLIGHT

 EDUCATION

-Practicum Highlight: Kerrie Verbeek MPH ’26
+Practicum Highlight: Kerrie Verbeek, MPH ’26

 Through her Integrated Learning Experience (ILE), Kerrie Verbeek, an Online Hybrid MPH candidate at Dartmouth’s Geisel School of Medicine, is working to address food insecurity in oncology care.
 In partnership with Healing Harvest, a food pantry based at the Dartmouth Cancer Center, Kerrie’s work focuses on improving how providers identify and support cancer patients facing barriers to accessing nutrition.